MAT in Science Education

 Students complete courses in professional education, additional graduate courses in their content areas, and a student-teaching experience.

-The program begins during the summer 2 term in late June or early July each year, though in some cases students may begin in September.
+Full-time students typically begin during Summer Term 2 and graduate the following spring.
+Full-time students may also begin in September and complete the program the following summer.
 It is also possible to complete the degree over a longer time period as a part-time student.

 Coursework and Requirements (42–44 credits)

-Students complete two courses in their chosen field of study in the Graduate School of Arts & Sciences and learn pedagogy and teaching methodology in the School of Education.
-Field experiences in science classrooms begin in the summer and continue throughout every semester.
+Students complete two content courses in their chosen field of study in the Graduate School of Arts & Sciences and learn pedagogy and teaching methodology in the Wheelock College of Education & Human Development.
+Field experiences in science classrooms begin in the summer and continue throughout each semester.
 Candidates take on increasing responsibilities in each field experience, culminating in full student teaching during the final semester.

 Education Coursework (12 cr)